nu-radio/NuRadioMC/documentation/source/NuRadioReco/pages/nur_modules.rst

     import logging
     from NuRadioReco.modules.base import module
-    logger = module.setup_logger(level=logging.WARNING)
+    logger = module.setup_logger()

 This initializes a parent logger, which determines the overall logging level that is inherited by all modules.
+By default the level is set to STATUS (see below), but this can easily be changed by using the ``level`` keyword in the ``setup_logger()`` function.
 This allows to turn DEBUG on for all, for example.
 It is still possible to change the logging level for individual modules as an overwrite.
 For example, the ``begin()`` function of the class MODULE could take parameter setting the logging level:

   .. code-block:: Python